SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Fixed the issue of incorrect focus in the sign edit screen in 26.1.2 when adding and removing text lines.
 - Further optimized the implementation of Color Tool, Text Copy Tool and Carrying Tool.
 Now the judgment logic is executed on the client, and will neither perform hand-swinging nor send to server when it fails.
 The execution on the server will still execute the judgment logic.

+### 1.6.5-alpha.1

+- Fixed the issue that the mod is incompatible with Forge/NeoForge and Sinytra Connector in 1.20.1 and 1.21.1.
+    - In 1.21.1, in the `method` method in the mixin annotation, no matter the specified value is a single method name `findCrosshairTarget` (Yarn mapping), or a full method signature, the intermediary name remapped by Yarn only contains method name `method_56153`, and then when remapped by Sinytra Connector into official mapping, the method name is `pick`.
+In Yarn mapping, in the `GameRenderer` class, the method named `findCrosshairTarget` is only one, but in the official mapping, in the `GameRenderer` class, the methods named `pick` are more than one (corresponding to `findCrosshairTarget` and `updateCrosshairTarget` in the Yarn mapping), so the target cannot be correctly located, causing the mixin to encounter errors.
+To solve this issue, I added `target = @Desc(...)` into the code to help the game correctly find the method to apply mixin.
+    - In 1.20.1, in Yarn and official mappings, the method named `tick` in `BeaconBlockEntity` class is only one, and Yarn correctly remaps it to `method_16896`.
+However, in the mod remapped by Sinytra Connector, the method name is still `method_16896`, which is abnormal in Forge.
+To solve this issue, the relevant mixins has been set 'silent ignoring' so exceptions will not be thrown when found, and the relevant mixins will not be applied in this case.
+This also means, in 1.20.1, when using Forge/NeoForge and Sinytra Connector to run Mishang Urban Construction mod, the custom colored glass blocks and other blocks cannot tint beacon beams.
+If Sinytra Connector should be updated in the future, the issue would be perhaps solved.

 ### 1.6.4

 - Fixed the issue of wrong outline shape of handrail block of the central shape.